ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$

 where
-* $$DomesticWaterSavingConstant = 1 - WaterSavingFraction$$ and $WaterSavingFraction$ accounts for water saving strategies implemented by the households (and not included in the current use scenario).
+* $DomesticWaterSavingConstant = 1 - WaterSavingFraction$ and $WaterSavingFraction$ accounts for water saving strategies implemented by the households (and not included in the current use scenario).
-* $$DomesticWaterLeakageConstant = \frac{1}{1-[DomesticLeakageFraction \cdot (1 - DomesticLeakageReductionFraction)]}$$. $DomesticLeakageFraction$ represents the fraction of water lost during transport from the source of the abstraction to the final destination and $DomesticLeakageReductionFraction$ allows to account for a reduction in leakage compared to the current scenario.
+* $DomesticWaterLeakageConstant = \frac{1}{1-[DomesticLeakageFraction \cdot (1 - DomesticLeakageReductionFraction)]}$. $DomesticLeakageFraction$ represents the fraction of water lost during transport from the source of the abstraction to the final destination and $DomesticLeakageReductionFraction$ allows to account for a reduction in leakage compared to the current scenario.
 $WaterSavingFraction$, $DomesticLeakageFraction$, and $DomesticLeakageReductionFraction$ are provided as input data, the baseline value is 0, the maximum value is 1.
 The value of $DomesticWaterAbstraction$ is decreased by $$DomesticWaterSavingConstant$ and increased by $DomesticWaterLeakageConstant$.

 The leakage volume is then computed as follows: